 - On rare occasions, you may get inaccurate Sensor glucose readings.
 If you believe your readings are not correct or are inconsistent with how you feel, perform a blood glucose test on your finger to confirm your glucose and check to make sure your Sensor has not come loose.
 If the problem continues or if your Sensor is coming loose, remove the current Sensor and apply a new one. - Intense exercise may cause your Sensor to loosen due to sweat or movement of the Sensor.
 If your Sensor comes loose, you may get no readings or unreliable readings, which may not match how you feel.
-Follow the instructions to select an appropriate application site.

-- The Sensor uses all available glucose data to give you readings so you should scan your Sensor at least once every 8 hours for the most accurate performance.
-Scanning less frequently may result in decreased performance.
-If you are using both the App and Reader with the same Sensor, be sure to scan frequently with both devices. - Some individuals may be sensitive to the adhesive that keeps the Sensor attached to the skin.
+Follow the instructions to select an appropriate application site. - Some individuals may be sensitive to the adhesive that keeps the Sensor attached to the skin.
 If you notice significant skin irritation around or under your Sensor, remove the Sensor and stop using the Sensor.
 Contact your health care professional before continuing to use the Sensor. - Performance of the Sensor when used with other implanted medical devices, such as pacemakers, has not been evaluated. - Do not reuse Sensors.
-The Sensor and Sensor Applicator are designed for single use.
-Reuse may result in no glucose readings and infection.
-Not suitable for re-sterilisation.
-Further exposure to irradiation may cause inaccurate results. - The Sensor Pack and Sensor Applicator are packaged as a set and have the same Sensor code.
+The Sensor has been designed so that it cannot be reused.
+Not suitable for re-sterilisation. - Severe dehydration and excessive water loss may cause inaccurate Sensor results.
+If you believe you are suffering from dehydration, consult your healthcare professional immediately. - The Sensor Pack and Sensor Applicator are packaged as a set and have the same Sensor code.
 Check that the Sensor codes match before using your Sensor Pack and Sensor Applicator.
 Sensor Packs and Sensor Applicators with the same Sensor code should be used together or your Sensor glucose readings may be incorrect.